Skip to content

 is often used not to explain something but to avoid explaining it.

-The same pattern appears in the recently fashionable discourse around "Intent."
+The same pattern appears in the recently fashionable "Intent" discourse.

-The concept of intent is likewise used without clear definition,
+The concept of intent is similarly left undefined,

-as a term that simultaneously points to meanings at multiple layers.
+and used as a term that points to multiple layers of meaning simultaneously.

 - User requirements